KyleCarr/usb-mitm/ReadME.md

-This Project is built using C11 and the gcc compiler
+This Project is built using Bash

+This project has been built and tested with the Libre AML-S905X-CC (Le Potato), and is specifically built for it.
+Modifications can be made for it to support other boards

 ## Commands to run project
-Run this command in the terminal of the Libre potato to get access to the correct C headers for code compilation:
-`sudo apt install linux-headers-generic`
+run this command to make the connection.bash file executable `chmod 774 connection.bash`

+run this command to make the disconnect.bash file executable `chmod 774 disconnect.bash`

+run this command to make the filetransfer.bash file executable `chmod 774 filetransfer.bash`

-to compile the code and get the output file, open the terminal and run the following command within the project directory:
+to run the application normally, run the following command `sudo ./connection.bash`
-`make`

-Load the module into the kernel using the following command:
-`sudo insmod Main.ko`

-view module info using this command:
-`modinfo Main.ko`

-View the Kernel log messages using the following command:
-`tail /var/log/kern.log`

-Remove module from kernel with the following command:
-`sudo rmmod Main`
-## Reccomended Extensions
-- C/C++
-- CMake
-- Github Pull Requests and Issues
-- Prettier
-- Embedded Linux Kernel Dev
+to run the application as a system service and have it run on boot, run the following commands `sudo systemctl daemon-reload`
+`sudo systemctl enable usbMitm.service`

+you can check if the application is running with the following command `sudo systemctl is-enabled usbMitm.service`

+you can turn off the application with the following command `sudo systemctl stop usbMitm.service`